Bialynicki-Birula schemes in higher dimensional Hilbert schemes of points and monic functors: Introduction

+However, a technical barrier is that the initial ideal in our context is a poor analog of the same notion used in the context of Gr\"obner basis, for instance in \cite[Chapter~15]{eisenbud} for two reasons: the order on the monomials is a only a \emph{partial }order, and when some weights of the action are negative, the division algorithm may not terminate.
+This makes the above strategy inefficient.

+The modified strategy is the following.
+We consider \emph{ total orders} rather than \emph{partial } orders when we introduce the monic functors mainly because this condition ensures functoriality (Remark \ref{rem:functorialityNeedsTotalOrder}).
+However, because of the possible negative weights, we still don't have in general a monomial order in the sense of \cite{eisenbud}.
+We prove that the monic functor $ \mch^{{\rm mon}(<,\Delta)}$ parametrizing ideals with initial ideal $I^\Delta$ is representable (Theorem \ref{thm:theMonicFuctorIsrepresentable}).

+In this modified strategy, we realize the Bia\l ynicki-Birula functor $\mch^{BB(T,\Delta)}$ as the intersection of two well-chosen monic functors $\mch^{{\rm mon}(<_-,\Delta)}\cap \mch^{{\rm mon}(<_+,\Delta)}$ where $<_-$ and $<_+$ are total orders refining $<_\xi$ (Proposition \ref{BBFunctor=intersectionOfTwoMonicFunctors}).
+Realizing the Bia\l ynicki-Birula functor as an intersection is the functorial counterpart to the following remark : having a prescribed initial ideal for the partial order $<_\xi$ is equivalent to having the same prescribed initial ideal for both $<_-$ and $<_+$.
+The representability of the Bia\l ynicki-Birula functors then follows from the representability of the monic functors.

-When dealing with representations of functors, constructions for individual subschemes often require uniformity lemmata when one passes to families.
-The parangon of this situation is Castelnuovo-Mumford regularity, which appears in the construction of the Hilbert scheme.
-Our strategy for proving representability of the Bia\l ynicki-Birula functor is no exception; we need two key uniformity lemmata (see lemmata \ref{finitnessLemma} and \ref{secondFinitnessLemma}).
-They are proved and explained in section \ref{sec:uniformity-lemmata}.
+When dealing with representability of functors, constructions for individual subschemes often require uniformity lemmas when one passes to families.
+The paragon of this situation is the Castelnuovo-Mumford regularity, in the construction of the Hilbert scheme.
+In contrast, punctual subschemes localized at a fixed point $p$ of the projective space are not representable by a closed subscheme of the Hilbert scheme because the families lack a uniformity property : The smallest infinitesimal neighborhood of $p$ containing a family of such subschemes may be of arbitrary large order.

+When the weights of the action are non-positive, the families that we consider are supported on the origin.
+It may be surprising that we get the representability in this context.
+The reason is that Bia\l ynicki-Birula families are included in an infinitesimal neighborhood of uniform order.
+This uniformity is settled in Lemma \ref{propSecondFinitnessLemma} which says that the families of the Bia\l ynicki-Birula functor are included in $x_i^n$ if $x_i$ is a coordinate with a non-positive weight, where $n$ is the length of the parameterized punctual subschemes.
+In some sense, these families are uniformly bounded.
+As to the monic functors, some boundedness condition is included in their definition, \emph{i.e.} the families are included in $x_i^r$ for some $r$, and one proves that $r$ may be chosen uniform in Proposition \ref{pro:uniformBoundingForMonic} to get the representability.